-- 20.1 This plan will be refreshed and republished in June 2020.
+- 20.1 This Arrangement will be reviewed every two years.
 This will provide us with an opportunity to further refine and reshape our plan. - 20.2 We will publish an annual report which will set out what we have done and how effective we have been as a result of these arrangements.
 The annual report will also include what we have done following any local child safeguarding practice review, national child safeguarding practice review and safeguarding adult review. - 20.3 The report will incorporate an analysis of any areas where there has been little or no evidence of progress on agreed priorities. - 20.4 We will also report on the ways in which the partners have sought and utilised feedback from children, people with care and support needs and their families to inform their work and influence service provision.